ude-ewl/osE2M2s/README.md

 ### Inspecting results

 Once the model run completes successfully, all output data will be available in the “Output” directory.
 To generate the visualizations as used in the paper, Python scripts are provided in the repository.
-This script reads the model results and produces the figures in the required format and resolution.
+All results presented in the paper are also provided in a descriptively prepared form in the <kbd>SRE_Results&Figures.rar</kbd>, including shapefiles for the geospatial visualizations.

 ### Licence and citation